What are isotopes?

 Technology

-ASP has its origins in the South African uranium enrichment program in the 1980s and the ASP technology has been developed during the last 18 years by our scientists.
-ASP technology has demonstrated efficacy and commercial scalability in the enrichment of oxygen-18 and silicon-28.
+ASP has its origins in the South African Uranium Enrichment Program of the 1980s, and ASP’s technology was developed over the last 18 years by our scientists.
+ASP’s technology has demonstrated efficacy and commercial scalability in the enrichment of oxygen-18 and silicon-28.

 Focus